sunwooj/course-semexpling/IBEX/README.md

 # IBEX Tutorial: Day 1

 Day 1 will cover the basics of creating simple acceptability judgement or other types of forced-choice task experiments.
 We will create a pilot experiment for our class project.
 For a comprehensive step-by step guide, please consult [Brian Dillon and Rodica Ivan's LSA tutorial](https://xlingumass.github.io/resources/LSA_Minicourse_DillonIvan.pdf).
 The [official IBEX manual](https://github.com/addrummond/ibex/blob/master/docs/manual.md) will also be of use.
+The [UMASS tutorial](https://people.umass.edu/bwdillon/LING609/ibex_setup.html) will be of use if you are planning to implement a lexical decision task in your final project.

 ## 0. Getting started